sisby-folk/switchy/README.md

 `/switchy_client import [filename] [exclude] [operator]` will import all allowed modules, except modules in `[exclude]`, plus any modules in `[operator]` if you have OP level 2.
 You can use `~` to specify no modules.

-## Import Configuration
+## Module Editing Permissions

 Switchy doesn't and will not support permissions on its basic commands, and has no way to enable or disable modules server-wide.

-However, you can minorly configure which players can import module data from their client in `/config/switchy/config.toml`
+However, you can minorly configure which players can import module data in `/config/switchy/config.toml`

 Modules will be listed with one of four import settings: